akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 - `loginUrl` - Salesforce endpoint to authenticate to.
 Example: *'https://MyDomainName.my.salesforce.com/services/oauth2/token'*.
 - `SObjectName` - Salesforce object to pull supported by CDAP Salesforce Streaming Source.
 - `pushTopicName` - name of the push topic that was created from query for some sObject.
 This push topic should have enabled *pushTopicNotifyCreate* property.
-  If push topic with such name doesn't exist, then new push topic for provided **'sObjectName'** will be created automatically.
+  If push topic with such name doesn't exist, then new push topic for provided **'SObjectName'** will be created automatically.
 - `outputTableSpec` - Big Query table spec to write the output to.

 The template allows for the user to supply the following optional parameters: